-The final exam will be cumulative.
-The exam will cover material from the textbook, class slides, and online lectures, and will be comprised of a number of multiple choice questions, short answer questions, and one or more case studies.
+The final exam will cover content from after the midterm term exam.
+The exam will cover material from the textbook, class slides, audio lectures, and virtual classes.
+It will be comprised of a number of multiple choice questions, short answer questions, and case analysis questions.